 This gets really messy so I opted to make it a one person at a time project in the kitchen.
 The children love taking turns sitting in the kitchen working on projects while I cook and clean.
 The kitchen is truly a family hub.

 To make playtime fun I set shells, blue glass beads, and fish math counters to the side and let the littles use them as they please.
 Creativity in kids is such a wonderful thing.
+The foam will die down leaving behind wet sand perfect for hours of play.

-While I am struggling to get into this ocean unit while we are freezing well into April. t was much like this with cold weather during the nice spring Pond theme last year.
+While I am struggling to get into this ocean unit while we are freezing well into April. t was much like this with cold weather during the nice spring pond theme last year.
 The weather just does not like to cooperate with our lessons.
 We are pulling out the Mini Observation Pond with salt water and no animals this time so the kids can really observe salt water and how it affects lings like the shells and evaporation.
 We even get to make squishy fish aquariums again this year with small shells added to the fun.
 I plan to use silicone sandwich bags that can hold up to the edges of the sells this time.

 With earth day coming up we pulled out lessons on water pollution and discussed again how we can help the planet and in turn the oceans.
 We are adding plastic reducing alternatives to our baby steps to going green.